Asymptotic Momentum of Dirac Particles in One Space Dimension: Introduction

 This is a moving and spreading Gaussian with mean $k_0 t$ and standard deviation $\frac{1}{2}\sqrt{1+4t^2}$.
 The packet transports to the right if $k_0>0$ or to the left if $k_0<0$.
 The Bohmian velocity field for the particle is

 Solving the deBroglie-Bohm guiding equation

-where the initial position $q_0$ is assumed to be randomly distributed according to the initial Gaussian $\rho_0 = N(0,\frac{1}{2})$, thus yields the trajectories\footnote{It is instructive to note that the particle is accelerating even though there is no apparent ``force" on it.
-This illustrates that quantum particles obey a different law of motion from classical ones.}
+where the initial position $q_0$ is assumed to be randomly distributed according to the initial Gaussian $\rho_0$ \edit{with mean $0$ and standard deviation $\frac{1}{2}$}, thus yields the trajectories\footnote{It is instructive to note that the particle is accelerating even though there is no apparent ``force" on it.
+This illustrates that \edit{in }quantum \edit{mechanics }particles obey a different law of motion from classical \edit{mechanics}.}

 It is thus clear that for large times the asymptotic velocity of the Bohmian particle will be